jxnblk/mdx-deck/docs/exporting.md

 }
 ```

-### PDF
+### PDF & Screenshots

-To export a deck as PDF, install the export CLI package:
+To export a deck as PDF or create a PNG screenshot, install the export CLI package:

 ```sh
 npm i @mdx-deck/export